why Exxon Mobil Corporation [XOM] is a Good Choice for Investors After New Price Target of $71.38

 Sponsored

-Agreement in place to examine feasibility of transporting CO2 in Southeast Asia.

-The results of the trading session contributed to over 24861085 shares changing hands.
-Over the past one week, the price volatility of Exxon Mobil Corporation stands at 2.78% while the volatility over the past one month is 1.92%.

-The market cap for XOM stock reached $271.87 billion, with 4.28 billion shares outstanding and 4.23 billion shares in the current float.
-Compared to the average trading volume of 20.58M shares, XOM reached a trading volume of 24861085 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 20.94M shares, XOM reached a trading volume of 34940281 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Exxon Mobil Corporation [XOM]?